meganmcmahon/Final_Project_Team2/README.md

 * See slides 23-24 and ML Code in ML_Model_Draft3.ipynb file in the Machine Learning Code folder in our repo

 ##### Additionally, the model obviously addresses the question or problem we are solving:
-* The model does an good job of predicting that someone will not attrit, but it is not as accurate at predicting with precision that someone will attrit.
+* The model does a good job of predicting that someone will not attrit, but it is not as accurate at predicting with precision that someone will attrit.
 * The stakes are not as high as with needing precision for predicting, for example, if someone has cancer or not.
 * We still have options to fine tune the data more in order to achieve an even higher accuracy score: we could bucket out the monthly income into chunks of 500-1000, drop additional unnecessary columns, try undersampling our variables, etc.